Policies and Procedures

 Post-Course Requirements:

-1. All instructors will respond in writing to course evaluations for each course taught using the Evaluation Response Form.
-Appropriate members of the TCSJ Leadership team will review evaluations and responses for all courses taught by instructors.
+1. All adjunct faculty will respond, in writing, to student course evaluations for each course taught using the Evaluation Response Form.
+Appropriate members of the TCSJ Leadership team will continuously review evaluation responses to identify potential concerns.

 Biennial Requirement: